technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image152.png)

-4. Get the key from your Setup Azure AI Search service task ( Resoruce group- > Azure AI search service- > Settings- > Keys -> Key 1), enter the key in Value field and then click on Apply.
+4. Get the key from your Setup Azure AI Search service task ( Resource group- > Azure AI search service- > Settings- > Keys -> Key 1), enter the key in Value field and then click on Apply.

     ![](./media/image153.png)